Stocks rally, yields drop as U.S. CPI data calms investors

 U.S. gold futures settled at 1,896.40 an ounce.

-Reporting by Herbert Lash, Additonal reporting by Simon Jessop in London, Swati Pandey in Sydney, Thyagu Adinarayan in London; Editing by Angus MacSwan, Catherine Evans, Jane Merriman and David Gregorio
+Reporting by Herbert Lash, additional reporting by Karen Pierog in Chicago, Simon Jessop and Thyagu Adinarayan in London, Swati Pandey in Sydney; Editing by Catherine Evans, Jane Merriman, David Gregorio and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.